Sumilao: The Sumilao Farmers' March

 On December 3, 2007, 55 farmers of the Higaonon tribe from Sumilao arrived in Metro Manila, 2 months after their march through 13 provinces from Mindanao to ask the government to stop the conversion of the land they are claiming into a hog farm.
 They farmers petitioned the Department of Agrarian Reform (DAR) to issue a cease-and-desist order (CDO) on the contested 144-hectare property in Barangay (village) San Vicente, Sumilao which San Miguel Foods Inc. (SMFI) converted into a hog farm.
 The Supreme Court of the Philippines had earlier dismissed the farmers' rights lack of legal standing.
-Farmer Tuminhay stated that: “Our titles were cancelled because Norberto Quisumbing was allowed to convert his land on condition that he would implement a five-year development plan.
-Since he did not implement the plan, it is only proper that DAR renew the CARP process and give us back our titles.”
+Farmer Tuminhay stated that: "Our titles were cancelled because Norberto Quisumbing was allowed to convert his land on condition that he would implement a five-year development plan.
+Since he did not implement the plan, it is only proper that DAR renew the CARP process and give us back our titles."
 Quisumbing's development plan for the property included the establishment of a development academy, a cultural center, an institute for livelihood science, a museum, library, golf course, a sports development complex, an agro-industrial park, forest development and support facilities, and construction of a 360-room hotel, restaurant, housing projects, inter alia.
+Then Atty.
+Leni Robredo lawyered for the Sumilao farmers and pushed for their rights against corporate greed.

-On December 17, 2007, Gloria Macapagal Arroyo revoked the conversion order on the disputed 144-hectare lot in Sumilao, resulting to the return of the land ownership to the 55 members of the Higaonon tribe farmers who marched 1,700 kilometers for 2 months from Mindanao to Metro Manila.
-The order, signed by Executive Secretary Eduardo Ermita, reads: “Wherefore premises considered and as recommended by DAR, the petition for cancellation and/or revocation of the conversion order covering 144 hectares of land…is hereby granted.”
+On December 17, 2007, the government revoked the conversion order on the disputed 144-hectare lot in Sumilao, resulting to the return of the land ownership to the 55 members of the Higaonon tribe farmers who marched 1,700 kilometers for 2 months from Mindanao to Metro Manila.
+The order reads: "Wherefore premises considered and as recommended by DAR, the petition for cancellation and/or revocation of the conversion order covering 144 hectares of land…is hereby granted."
 San Miguel Foods as landowner must be paid the current value of the property before the land can be distributed to the farmers.

 In March 2008, San Miguel and the Sumilao farmers signed a deal returning 50 hectares to the farmers.
 The farmers will get a total of 144 hectares, which is equivalent in size of the original property they sought for.